skeema/skeema/doc/options.md

 Skeema dynamically manages containers as needed: if a container with a specific image is required, but does not currently exist, it will be created on-the-fly.
 This may take 10-20 seconds upon first use of [workspace=docker](#workspace).
 By default, the containers remain running after Skeema exits (avoiding the performance hit of subsequent invocations), but this behavior is configurable using the [docker-cleanup](#docker-cleanup) option.

 Note that use of [workspace=docker](#workspace) may be difficult if Skeema itself is also being run in a Docker container.
 In this case, you must either bind-mount the host's Docker socket into Skeema's container, or use a privileged Docker-in-Docker (dind) image; each choice has trade-offs involving operational complexity and security.
+For more information, please see [GitHub issue #89](https://github.com/skeema/skeema/issues/89).

 ### write